The Power of Localization for Efficiently Learning Linear Separators with Noise: Introduction

 Our algorithms naturally exploit the power of active learning.
 (Indeed, as we will see, an active learning algorithm proposed in \cite{Balcan07} provided the springboard for our work.)
-We show that in this model, the label complexity of both algorithms depends only poly-logarithmically in $1/\epsilon$ where $\epsilon$ is the desired error rate, while still using only a polynomial number of unlabeled samples.
-(For the uniform distribution, the dependence of the number of labels on $\epsilon$ is $O(\log(1/\epsilon))$).
+We show that in this model, the label complexity of both algorithms is polylogarithmic in $1/\epsilon$.
 Our efficient algorithm that tolerates adversarial label noise solves an open problem posed in~\cite{Balcan06,Monteleoni06}.
-Furthermore, our paper provides the first active learning algorithm for learning linear separators in the presence of non-trivial amount of adversarial noise that can affect not only the label part, but also the feature part.
+Furthermore, our paper provides the first active learning algorithm for learning linear separators in the presence of non-trivial amount of adversarial noise that can affect not only the label, but also the features.

 Our work exploits the power of localization for designing noise-tolerant polynomial-time algorithms.
 Such localization techniques have been used for analyzing sample complexity for passive learning (see \cite{BBM05,bbl05,Zha06,BLL09,BL13}) or for designing active learning algorithms (see \cite{Balcan07,Kol10,hanneke:11,BL13}).
 Ideas useful for making such a localization strategy computationally efficient, and tolerating malicious noise, are described in Section~\ref{se:tech}.